pytroll/pytroll/web/source/index.rst

 * pydecorate_ to simplify the drawing of logos, text labels, color scales and legends onto images
 * trollimage_ the new image packagse for pytroll (replaces and enhances the image.py module in mpop)
 * trollsift_ for the formatting, parsing and filtering of satellite granule file names
+* pygranules_ for validating, fetching and scheduling satellite data granules
+* trollduction_ a framework for satellite batch processing

 .. _DMI: http://www.dmi.dk
 .. _SMHI: http://www.smhi.se